New suspicious package addressed to CNN discovered at Atlanta post office

 The bomb squads of both the FBI and Atlanta police rushed to the scene, which is about 1.2 miles from CNN headquarters in Atlanta, according to federal officials.

+The piece of mail was removed, rendered safe and sent to the FBI laboratory in Quantico, Virginia, authorities said.

-An FBI spokesman declined to speculate if this package could be the work of suspect Cesar Sayoc.
-But law enforcement officials told NBC News that this mailing has "all the outward appearances" of the suspect's work.
+An FBI spokesman on Monday morning declined to speculate if this package could be the work of suspect Cesar Sayoc.
+But hours later, the FBI confirmed this latest Atlanta package is "similar in appearance to" one addressed to former CIA Director John Brennan and another to former Director of National Intelligence James Clapper, both sent to CNN's offices in New York

+Federal authorities in Florida on Friday arrested Sayoc, 56, and accused him of sending more that a dozen pipe bombs to critics of President Donald Trump's, including to CNN.

 It's feared Sayoc might have sent a package as late as Thursday, just a day before his arrest, sources told NBC News.